jthorniley/pyusb2ax/doc/source/usb2ax.rst

   >>> usb2ax.write( 1, "goal_position", 512 )

-  :param servo_id: The bus ID of the servo we want to modify
+  :param servo_id: The bus ID of the servo to be written to.
   :type servo_id: integer
   :param parameter: The control table point to write.
   :type parameter: string
-  :param value: The value to write as an integer
+  :param value: The value to write.
   :type value: integer

 .. py:function:: read( servo_id, parameter )